kmahon37/plex-dvr-waker/README.md

 ```
   --debounce=SECONDS    (Default: 5) Since the database can change multiple times within a short time,
                         upon the first change it will wait the specified number of seconds before it
-                        updates the Task Scheduler 'wakeup' task with the next scheduled recording time.
+                        updates the Task Scheduler 'wakeup' task with the next scheduled recording time
+                        or Plex maintenance time.
 (Minimum: 1 second)

   --verbose             Prints all messages to standard output.
 ```